---

 panel.grid.major = element_line(color="gray93"))

-• a user-interface (ui) object defines the app’s layout and appearance
+- a user-interface (`ui`) object defines the app's layout and

-• a server (server) function contains instructions for rendering app components
+- a server (`server`) function contains instructions for rendering app

-• a call to the shinyApp function builds the app using ui and server as inputs
+- a call to the `shinyApp` function builds the app using `ui` and

 library(shiny)